Sample Thank You Notes and Emails to Send After a Job Interview

 This thank you is only for the external recruiter -- one who is NOT AN EMPLOYEE of the employer you interviewed with.
 That external recruiter can be an excellent ally for your career since, if you stay in touch, they can refer you to other employers for other jobs when you are ready to move on.

-Sometimes bad things happen to good people, and you KNOW that you blew the interview.
+Careful!
+Sometimes bad things happen to good people, but you KNOW that you blew the interview.
 If you really liked the people and still have this employer high on your list of target employers, carefully send this message.
-Remember that we may think that we have failed when we others don't have that impression, so use this thank you very carefully.
+Remember that we may think that we have failed when we others don't have that impression, so use this thank you extremely cautiously.

 By sending a thank you note, even for a telephone/screening interview, you will gain credibility and demonstrate your professionalism.